flyingbest/Hardware/Homebuilt_computer/README.md

 > PC3 : pc3 is DDR3. pc4 is DDR4.
 > 12800 : Data rate per second.
 > 8GB : Volume.

-### Motherboard (Mainboard)

-A motherboard is the main printed circuit board(PCB) found in general purpose microcomputers and other expandable systems.
-There are MINI-ITX, M-ITX, and ATX types of motherboard.
-The motherboard is divided into size, chipset, CPU socket, and RAM slot.

 ### Power Supply